We all know of the awful tragic events that took place in Japan in July 2019. And the heartbreak, pain and suffering that came with it.

 We will connect those feelings and combine these emotions, and we will move forward.
 We will continue to create animation for all over the world that help people have dreams, hopes, and impress them.
 Please what over us as we make our advancements.”

-Kyoto Animation has come a long way in the past few months, alongside the anime community who’s been supporting them.
+Kyoto Animation has come a long way in the past few months, alongside the

 And as they’re proving – they won’t allow this to stop them from doing positive things.